 In another situation in which I was involved, a high school student received her first suspension during her senior year, and was denied participation in graduation and other senior activities.
 We were able to argue that the imposition of such as harsh penalty was arbitrary and capricious.
 Needless to say, she walked at her graduation and regained some senior activities.

 If your child has been denied the right to walk at graduation, check the school policies to see if they provide rights in the situation, and also attack the decision as arbitrary and capricious if you can.
-Having an attorney in the mix can't hurt either.

 Education Law Attorney